rockdaboot/wget2/docs/wget2.md

 ### `--no-cache`

   Disable server-side cache.
-In this case, Wget2 will send the remote server an appropriate directive (Pragma: no- cache) to get the file from the remote service, rather than returning the cached version.
+In this case, Wget2 will send the remote server appropriate directives (Cache-Control: no- cache and Pragma: no-cache) to get the file from the remote service, rather than returning the cached version.
 This is especially useful for retrieving and flushing out-of-date documents on proxy servers.

   Caching is allowed by default.